coi-gov-pl/spring-clean-architecture/README.md

 ### Strict mode :-)

 If you are interested to see example of complete separation of domain logic from frameworks (in ex.: Spring Context), you might look at branch: `feature/external-spring-configuration` (See diff here: https://github.com/coi-gov-pl/spring-clean-architecture/compare/feature/external-spring-configuration).
-That way is advised by Uncle Bob, but personally I don't advise that as a default strategy due to unnecessary hassle it generates and dim prospects of profit.
+That way is advised by Uncle Bob.